josemichaelrubio/java-angular-azure-notes/p0-requirements.md

 ## Recommended Stretch Goals
 - More than one type of role that you can log in as (i.e. some sort of user and an admin roles)
 - Password Hashing.
-- Use JSON Web Tokens instead of session storage
+- Use JSON Web Tokens for handling state in your application
 - (Paging and sorting endpoints)[https://docs.microsoft.com/en-us/azure/architecture/best-practices/api-design#filter-and-paginate-data]